M. Athar Ali

 M. Athar Ali (18 January 1925 – 7 July 1998) was an Indian historian of medieval Indian history.
 Throughout his career, he was known for his strong stance against Hindu and Islamic extremism.
 He was a professor at the Centre for Advanced Studies in Medieval History at his alma mater, Aligarh Muslim University.
+He is considered to be a Marxist historian.

 Early life

 M. Athar Ali was the son of Rehmat Ali.
 He was born in Pilakhna in Aligarh District, Uttar Pradesh, India.
 He was married to Feroza Kahtoon and had seven children.
 His oldest son, Taimur Athar is a renowned research scientist at the Indian Institute of Chemical Technology in Hyderabad, Telangana.